G3rw1nn/G3rw1nn.github.io/_posts/2022-06-27-proxmox-template.md

 DISK_STOR="local-lvm"
 NET_BRIDGE="vmbr0"

+# Below step should be ecexuted only once
+# To install MacOS use brew install libguestfs-tools
+# to check if installed run libguestfs-test-tool --v
 # Install libguesetfs-tools to modify cloud image
-apt update
+# apt update
-apt install -y libguestfs-tools
+# apt install -y libguestfs-tools

 # Download kvm image and rename
 # Ubuntu img is actually qcow2 format and Proxmox doesn't like wrong extensions